zones

 izones in a given buffer, or over such lists in a set of buffers.

-and `zz-read-bufs', `zz-do-zones', `zz-do-izones', `zz-map-zones',
+`zz-read-bufs', `zz-do-zones', `zz-do-izones', `zz-map-zones', and

-and `zz-map-izones' can help with this.
+`zz-map-izones' can help with this.

 As examples of such commands, if you use library `highlight.el'